ArctosDB/documentation-wiki/_documentation/agents.markdown

     Gutiérrez" should include the nonpreferred name "Raul Gutierrez."
 -   Include symbols and their alternatives where users might search by either.
 For preferred name "Smith & Wesson," also include name "Smith and Wesson."
-(It doesn’t matter which goes where, as long as both are included with the agent.)
+(It doesn't matter which goes where, as long as both are included with the agent.)
 -   Use relationships.
 "John Smith Jr. {is child of} John Smith" helps clarify the situation even in the face of suddenly-ambiguous names, promotions, marriages, and other name changes or alternatives.
 -   Use Status; associating dates with agent records is extremely useful when considering agent ambiguity.
-Do not simply copy from agent activity; add this information only if there’s an independent source (and if possible, link to the source  by adding a "URL" address or Media).
+Do not simply copy from agent activity; add this information only if there's an independent source (and if possible, link to the source  by adding a "URL" address or Media).
 -   Use remarks as a last resort, only when more formal data are not possible.
 Relationship "student of" will stop an agent merger;
-    remark "student of …" will be ignored by automation (and often, people).
+    remark "student of ..." will be ignored by automation (and often, people).
 -   Person agent preferred names should be formatted as "First Middle Last" as a matter of standardization.
 Address concerns or objections